Lessons of Life to live according to the Will of the Almighty.

 Then, make the tree good, means changing the land that is feeding the tree.
 Where are we feeding spiritually?

-Now, the second remedy is, burn the bad nature of the heart.
-Or, according Matthew 12, burn the bad man.
-Let’s look at the rest of the text of Matthew 12,
+Now, the second step is, burn the bad nature of the heart.
+Meaning, smash what are acting inside and is feeding the abundance of the heart.
+Let’s look again the text of Matthew 12,

-This means that even when the person pretends to speak well, the nature of their heart turns the good of their words into evil.
+Even when the person pretends to speak well, the nature of their heart turns the good of their words into evil.
+If the change not execute inside the person, sooner or later will come out again the evil nature.

 The Lord told Moses 2to say to the community of Israel: Offer a sacrifice to ask forgiveness when you sin by accidentally doing something I have told you not to do.
 Leviticus 4:1, 2